datalogics/pdfrest-docs/content/5.Additional Guides/Compress PDF Custom Profiles.md

 All of the settings for compressing a document are optional, and are turned `off` by default.
 That means then that a setting is only applied if it is included in the JSON file.
 Flag settings must be enabled, or set to `on` if the flag is an `on`/`off` value.
 Settings that are turned `off` do not need to be defined in the JSON profile file.
 So if you wanted to you could create a custom JSON file with only a single setting, to compress images.
 Your JSON file might only hold five or six lines of text.

 ::alert{type="secondary" icon="lucide:info"}
 Reminder: A setting is only applied if it is included in the JSON file.
+Often, setting a paramter to `off` is the same as excluding it from the profile entirely.
 ::

 Only use lowercase characters for the keys and values you add to the JSON profile file.